-Venue:

-Alternate Norfolk and Suffolk Police Headquarters.
+Venue: As agreed variously by the PCCs of Norfolk and Suffolk.

-Records & Publications:
+Records and Publication:

-There will be agendas, reports and minutes produced and published (having regard to the publication of material in the light of the Government Protective Marking Scheme) in respect of all meetings and where appropriate published via the PCC's website.
+There will be agendas, reports and minutes produced and published (having regard to the publication of amterial material in the light of the Government Protective Marking Scheme) in respect of all meetings and were appropriate published via the PCC's website.

-7.8.4 Regional Collaboration
+7.8.4.
+Regional Seven Force Collaboration

-Terms of reference for the Eastern Region Police and Crime Commissioners and Chief Constables Meeting.
+Terms of reference for the Eastern Region Alliance Summit.

-Principles:

-The Meeting shall be a private business meeting and not a public decision making board.
+Principles: The Meeting shall be a private business meeting and not a public decision-making board.
 Appropriate minutes will be made.

-The Meeting shall provide PCCs and Chief Constables (the Members) with a forum to discharge their statutory duties, consider issues of mutual interest and discharge the PCCs governance in relation to regional collaboration discuss and shape new initiatives and discharge their statutory duties.
+The Meeting shall provide PCCs, PFCC(s) (Police, Fire and Crime Commissioners) and Chief Constables (the Members) with a forum to discuss and shape new initiatives and discharge their statutory duties.

 The principle of local accountability shall be maintained.
-Decisions may be made by the Meeting 'in principle' and recommendations may be made but each PCC and Chief Constable shall retain their executive sovereignty as corporation sole.
+Decisions may be made by the Meeting "in principle" and recommendations may be made but each PCC/PFCC and Chief Constable shall retain their executive sovereignty as corporation sole.

-Role of the Meeting:
+Role of the meeting: